meshtastic/firmware/README.md

 # Development

 We'd love to have you join us on this merry little project.
-Please see our [development documents](./docs/software/sw-design.md) and join us on the gitter chat above.
+Please see our [development documents](./docs/software/sw-design.md) and [join us in our discussion forum](https://meshtastic.discourse.group/).

 # Credits